bedekelly/Farah/README.md

 #### Subprocesses for Humans™

-Dealing with running external commands in Python can be a nightmare.
-Using `os.system(...)` is shouted down by the likes of StackOverflow commenters, but the replacement is the `subprocess` module: powerful, but not the easiest thing to jump into.
+Dealing with running external commands in Python can be a *nightmare*.
+Especially when you care about the output.

 Farah tries hard to give you easier access to the outputs—both stdout and stderr—of a running subprocess.